 Bespoke training clients include Reprieve, Conciliation Resources, CRIN, JCWI, and Detention Action.
 We also provide bespoke media training.

 We bring together teams and organisations (UK-wide and International) to reflect, learn and strategise.
 Our facilitation practice is rooted in creative thinking and curiosity, and we work closely with our partners to develop the agenda and to ensure that the sessions are accessible and factor in any power dynamics in the room.
 We also facilitate action learning sets and peer support networks.
-Our facilitation clients include FILE, ACCR, Possible, and the Legal Education Foundation.
+Our facilitation clients include FILE, ACCR, Possible, London Youth and the Legal Education Foundation.

 We offer a qualified coaching practice for senior managers who wish to explore issues including career goals; approach to work; and the first 100 days in a new role.
 This is a confidential space for reflection, learning and development.